npmcdn-to-unpkg-bot/WebPage/README.md

 # Flogsta Engine Webbpage
-This is the source code for the Flogsta Engine webbpage.
+This is the source code for the Flogsta Engine web page.
 Developed with Angular2 and ngMaterial2.

+Hopefully Angular2 will step up their game soon..!